truenas/middleware/docs/developer/frontend/flux.rst

 Input
 ^^^^^

-In the above screenshot, the Users view is open.
-Following the diagram at the top of this guide, the Users view receives new information from the Users Flux Store.
+In the above screenshot, the Groups view is open.
+Following the diagram at the top of this guide, the Groups view receives new information from the Groups Flux Store.
 The view does not modify the Flux store, and has no opinions of its contents.
 When a React View is first initialized, it will often subscribe to an empty Flux store, and display nothing.
 In a few moments, when the Flux store is updated with the relevant data,